MrKahr/GamesWebsite/README.md

-# GameWebsite
+# My Personal Homepage
-A simple games website to host games such as
-- A wordle clone/a word game
-- sudoko / a math game (kindly requested by my wife)
+A page to host my personal projects, work experience and how to contact me